ProgrammeVitam/vitam-ui/tools/vitamui-conf-dev/README.md

 use this request to reproduce it in your local:

->`bash$ curl -XPOST -v  -k --key ./key.pem --cert ./crt.pem https://@yourIP:8443/ingest-external/v1/ingests  -H 'X-Tenant-Id: 0' -H 'X-Action: RESUME' -H 'Accept: application/json' -H 'X-Chunk-Offset:0' -H 'X-Context-Id: DEFAULT_WORKFLOW' -H 'Content-Type: application/octet-stream' -H 'X-Size-Total: 2510 (verify size of sip.zip)' --data-binary @path/to/some/valid/sip.zip`
+>`bash$ curl -XPOST -v  -k --key ./key.pem --cert ./crt.pem https://@yourIP:8443/ingest-external/v1/ingests  -H 'X-Tenant-Id: 0' -H 'X-Action: RESUME' -H 'Accept: application/json' -H 'X-Chunk-Offset:0' -H 'X-Context-Id: DEFAULT_WORKFLOW' -H 'Content-Type: application/octet-stream' -H 'X-Size-Total: Size-2510 (verify size of sip.zip)' --data-binary @path/to/some/valid/sip.zip`

-> :warning: change `@yourIP`, `X-Size-Total` and the `path/to/some/valid/sip.zip` before launching the command
+> :warning: change `@yourIP`, `Size-2510` and the `path/to/some/valid/sip.zip` before launching the command

 ### 1c - Configure VITAMUI to access Vitam APIs
 The final Step is to configure VITAMUI modules that interacts with VITAM.